Clinical practice → academia → industry: Dr. Chen’s journey

 Want to join a team of passionate innovators who always put people first?
 To leverage your medical training to not only positively impact patient outcomes at a local level, but drive innovation on a truly international scale?

-If so, reach out to one of our recruiters directly:
+In that case, reach out to one of our recruiters directly:

 You can also explore and apply for jobs at Johnson & Johnson right now—and sign up for global talent community to get updates about jobs that may interest you in the future.